RISCV-on-Microsemi-FPGA/SmartFusion2-Eval-Kit/Libero_Projects/README.md

 Sample Mi-V Libero projects for the SmartFusion2 (M2S090TS and M2S090) Security Evaluation Kit.

 To get your design download or clone this repository.
 The files consist of .tcl script files that are to be executed in Libero to build the design, the import folder contatining supporting files for building and the programming file which can be used to directly program hardware.
-Follow the instructions below to build your design in Libero, alternatively program your target device using the default programming files provided.
-They are found in the FlashPro Express Project's folder, instructions on programming are also listed below.
+Follow the instructions below to build your design in Libero, alternatively program your target device using the default programming files provided, see FlashPro Express Project's folder.

 **Note**:
 * Unpack repository files to your main Microsemi folder e.g. C:\Microsemi\ to keep the file path short, as the project requires